xraypy/xraylarch/doc/installation.rst

   +---------------------+------------------------+-----------------------------+

 Binary installers for Windows and macOSX are available at `Larch Binary Installers`_.
-These are fairly large (400 to 600 Mb files) self-contained files that will install a complete Anaconda Python environment with all of libraries needed by Larch.
+These are fairly large (more that 500 Mb files) self-contained files that will install a complete Anaconda Python environment with all of libraries needed by Larch.
 Normally, this installation will create a folder called `xraylarch` in your home folder -- see platform-specific notes below.